akshathmangudi/chalbo-repo/README.md

 Running the models is as simple as entering: `python main.py` in your terminal.
 If you would like to use the `SmallCNN()` instead, uncomment that line and make the necessary changes, wherever specified in the file.

+In-depth details about the lines of code and their outputs are in `chalbo-task.pdf`.

 ## License:

-This code is not to be used publicly.
+This code is not to be used publicly in any way.
 Done by Akshath Mangudi.